The buzzword is everywhere you look – so what it is the big deal about empathy in customer service, and why does it matter in debt collection?

 And as you can probably guess, when empathy is lacking, it can lead to a consumer immediately becoming defensive, discourteous and difficult.

 So now you might be thinking, how can I be efficient and empathetic?
 How can I collect on accounts in a firm way, and still be empathetic?
 How will anyone take me seriously?
-Here are some tangible ways.
+Here are some tangible ways to integrate empathy in customer service.

 How Should Empathy Manifest Itself in Debt Collection Efforts?